top of page

 Don't water dahlia tubers until you see sprouts emerge from the soil (usually takes 2 - 4 weeks after planting).

-Staking: Dahlias appreciate staking to help support their large and prolific blooms.
+Staking: Dahlias appreciate staking to help support their blooms.
 You can use a tomato cage or tie the main stalk to a wood or metal stake.

 Growing

-Pinching: If you'd like a stockier plant with more blooms, pinch off the top of your plant right above a set of leaves when plants are 8 - 12" tall.
+Pinching: If you'd like a stockier plant with more blooms (who doesn't want this?), pinch off the top of your plant right above a set of leaves when plants have 5 - 6 sets of leaves.

 Weeding: Dahlias have shallow roots and are particularly susceptible to herbicides, so hand weed only.
-Use mulch to cut down on weeding.
+Use mulch to cut down on weeding, cover your bare soil and feed soil microbes.

-Pest Management: Insects such as aphids and thrips carry dahlia viruses from infected plants to healthy ones while feeding.
+Pest & Disease Management: Insects such as aphids, thrips and tarnished plant bugs can carry dahlia viruses from infected plants to healthy ones while feeding.

 Harvesting

-Harvesting: For more blooms with long strong stems, harvest every 2 - 3 days making deep 18 - 24" cuts right above a set of leaves with sanitized floral snips.
+Harvesting: For more blooms with long strong stems, harvest every 3 days making deep 14 - 18" (or more) cuts right above a set of leaves with floral snips

 Harvest flowers in the cooler parts of the day (early morning or evening).
-Strip the leaves from the stem so there's less to re-hydrate and plunge immediately into cold water for longer lasting blooms.
+Strip the leaves and other buds from the stem so there's less to re-hydrate and plunge immediately into clean water for longer lasting blooms.

 Move blooms indoors out of direct sunlight as soon as possible and let them re-hydrate for a few hours before arranging them.
-Adding a floral preservative to your water and changing your water daily will help preserve your blooms.
+Add a floral preservative to your water and change your water daily to help preserve your blooms.

-Remember to cut deeply into the plant when deadheading just as you would when harvesting ripe flowers, rather than just snipping off the bloom.
+Remember to cut deeply into the plant when deadheading just as you would when harvesting ripe flowers.
 This encourages branching and more blooms.

 Digging & Storing

-Digging: After the first frost, cut the plants back a few inches above the ground.
-Wait 1 - 2 weeks to begin digging tubers, if possible, to allow eyes to swell and make dividing easier.
+Digging: After the first frost, cut the plants back 3 - 4 inches above the ground.
+If there's no rain in your forecast, wait a week to begin digging tubers, if possible, to allow eyes to swell and make dividing easier.

 When ready to dig, carefully loosen the soil 12" out from the plant with a digging fork then gently lift the tuber clump out of the soil.
-Don't shake the dirt off of it.
+Don't shake the dirt off of it because you could break tuber necks.

-Dividing: Tubers may be divided at this point, or you can wait and do it during the winter or early next spring.
+Dividing: If you want to increase the amount of dahlia plants you'll have for next season, you'll want to divide your tuber clumps.
+Tubers may be divided at this point, or you can wait and do it during the winter or early next spring.
 To cut down on virus and disease transfer, sanitize shears between each clump.
-There are videos online that demonstrate how to do locate the eyes and make cuts accordingly.
+This video demonstrates how to locate the eyes and make cuts accordingly.

-Storing: Tubers can be stored in several ways; ventilated cardboard boxes, paper bags, plastic bags, plastic wrap or large plastic storage tubs with peat moss or vermiculite.
+Storing: Tubers can be stored in several ways; cardboard boxes, paper bags, plastic bags, plastic wrap or large plastic storage tubs with peat moss or coarse vermiculite.

 They store best in a cool, dark, humid place where the temperature stays between 40 and 50 degrees F. Unfinished basements, cold storage areas or corners of heated garages where they're protected from freezing are all good options.